 The new Wonder Woman film directed by Patty Jenkins brings a feminine perspective to the typical “hero’s journey” of the DC Comics genre.

 We first see Diana, Princess of the Amazons, growing up on the idyllic isle of Themsyscira, where women learn the art of battle in preparation for their mission to save the world from Aeres, the God of War.
 Like many a young girl, Diana loves her beautiful mother, but chafes at her protectiveness.
 She longs to go cavort on wild horses and wield swords with her favorite aunt, General Antiope.
 Although her aunt secretly tutors her in the warrior arts, Diana remains loyal to her mother until she is called to rescue a man who crashes out of the sky onto the shores of Themsyscira.
+A tournament is held to decide who will return him to Man’s World.
+Diana wins, and sets off to bring a message of peace to his world, becoming the shero we know as Wonder Woman.

 Steve is a British spy who is trying to save the world from a devastating poisonous bomb being invented by the Nazis.
 Once Diana learns of the evils of the Great War in Europe, her choice is clear.
 She believes that Aeres is causing the devastation, and she is called to vanquish him to save mankind and return the world to peace.